d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         predicate completion with `C-M-i' should annotate each completion candidate with the names and modes of its arguments, when available.
 E.g. say `foo(+Bar, -Baz)' instead of `foo/2'.

-  Improve the behavior of predicate completion in the middle of a functor
-        When invoking predicate completion in the middle of a functor, e.g. `foo<|>bar(' (where `<|>' designates the location of the cursor), we should take into account the part that comes after the cursor and either restrict completion to candidates that match it as a suffix, or delete it after completion.

   Make predicate completion aware of module-qualification
         predicate completion should detect when the prefix it’s trying